PerfectlySoft/PerfectDocs/guide/MySQL.md

 /usr/local/lib/pkgconfig/mysqlclient.pc
 ```

-Remove the occurrance of "-fno-omit-frame-pointer".
+Remove the occurrence of "-fno-omit-frame-pointer".
 This file is read-only by default so you will need to change that first.

 ### Linux